 6. Not Clarifying That Your Bot Is Not a Human

-Facebook may fix this in the future with a clearer designation, but for now, you should distinguish your bot from humans by either adding “Bot” or “Assistant” to the bot name or by having your bot clarify its role when starting a conversation with users.
+On Facebook Messenger, search results put Bots and Businesses together, so users can't tell if they're talking to the actual owners of a business, an automated bot, or even a random person with the same name as your bot.
+Facebook may fix this in the future with a more precise designation.
+However, for now, you should distinguish your bot from humans by either adding “Bot” or “Assistant” to the bot name or by having your bot clarify its role when starting a conversation with users.

 7. Not Performing Robust User Tests Before Launch

 As with any product development, the first few iterations of your Messenger bot will likely have bugs or unexpected UX issues.
 Invite existing users to beta test your bot and share feedback.
-Users will feel privileged and you’ll get extremely insightful information.
-Treat this bot launch as you would any other product build complete with user research, testing, feedback, and constant iterations.
+Users will feel privileged, and you’ll get highly insightful information.
+Treat this bot launch as you would any other product build, complete with user research, testing, feedback, and constant iterations.

 8. Not Leveraging Existing Users for Promotion

 Existing users aren’t just great for early feedback.
 They are often your greatest advocates since they’re already fans of your brand or business.
 Engage your most excited existing users with your Messenger bot, pay careful attention to their usage and feedback, and include ways for them to easily share, use, and promote your bot with their friends in your marketing plan.

 Messaging is a personal act.
 People are used to messaging with friends, family, and loved ones.
 When inserting bots into the same platforms as these highly personalized conversations, there’s a risk of businesses exploiting the interaction by overdoing sales offerings and spammy promotions.

 Pushy bots are not only a marketing nuisance for users; they’re also prone to be banned.
 For example, if enough users report your bot as spam, Facebook will automatically pull you from the Messenger platform.